GSA/fpki-guides/pages/PIV FAQs.md

 >The unique identifier for Federal cards is the FASC-N.
->NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.
+>NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.{: class="info"}
-{:class="info"}

 ### 1. How does a Federal Physical Access Control System (PACS) interpret a PIV-I card that does not have a FASC-N?